 - Commandite Company

-JSC and LLC are the most common types chosen both in the global economy and in Turkey.
+JSC and LLC are the most common structures chosen both globally and in Turkey.

 - Execute and notarize company documents